And once again, greetings, music lovers, thrill seekers, conversationalists all across the fruited plain.

 That's what we're supposed to worry about, that they're afraid of something.

-Um the ones that had a political basis were all committed by liberals.
+The ones that had a political basis were all committed by liberals.

 Not a single conservative has attempted to assassinate a president, and there are about a dozen of them.

-The only violence was committed by liberals, including one liberal biting a guy's finger off.
+Even at the recent Tea Parties and town halls, the only violence was committed by liberals, including one liberal biting a guy's finger off.

 Right.

-I mean, they uh Tea Party sprung up, they attended all these town hall meetings.
+They attended all these town hall meetings.

-It did effervest from the grassroots, didn't seem to be any single leader or organizer, but I'm sure liberals who listen to this program in Legion are probably shouting at their radios right now that, well, hell, a Tea Party's a mob the way she's talking.
+But I'm sure liberals who listen to this program in Legion are probably shouting at their radios right now.

 What would you say to them?

-Well, a mob isn't just any assemblage of like-minded people, um, you know, or every book club would be a mob.
+Well, a mob isn't just any assemblage of like-minded people, you know, or every book club would be a mob.

 I don't know what the Tea Party slogan is.

-Um there's no slogan for the Tea Party.
+But there's no slogan for the Tea Party.

 There's no violence.

-It is an argument of ideas, uh, whereas the the Democrats are using the Rousseauian method of ginning people up by frightening them.
+Whereas the Democrats are using the Russoian method of ginning people up by frightening them.

-They're gonna take your health care away.
+They're going to take your health care away.

 They were livid at what happened.